(239) 230-2177

 Consumer Price Index (CPI)

-In line with expectations, consumer prices rose 0.2 percent in July over the prior month, which was slightly cooler than June’s 0.3 percent monthly increase.
-Year over year, prices rose 2.7 percent, matching June’s annualized increase and slightly lower than the 2.8 percent economists expected.
-Core inflation, which excludes volatile food and energy prices, rose 0.3 percent month over month as expected and 3.1 percent year over year, slightly above expectations.19
+Consumer prices rose 0.3 percent in September over the prior month, lower than the 0.4 percent rise economists expected and cooler than August’s 0.4 percent monthly increase.
+Year over year, prices rose 3.0 percent, also slower than economists’ expectations and a slight uptick from August’s 2.9 percent increase.
+Core inflation, which excludes volatile food and energy prices, rose 0.2 percent month over month and 3.0 percent year over year—both cooler than expectations.19

 Durable Goods Orders